YangXS/yangxs.github.io/index.md

 <img class="profile-picture" src="yangxs.jpg">

-I am currently an Associate Professor at National Lab of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences (CASIA).
+I am an Associate Professor at National Lab of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences (CASIA).
 I obtained my Doctor’s degree at the CASIA.
 Before that, I obtained my Master’s degree of Computer Science from Beijing Institute of Technology (BIT).

 ---